 Stay-at-Home Climbing Training Tips

-From kettlebells to medicine balls, there are lots of pieces of equipment that can add value to an at-home training session.
+From kettlebells to medicine balls, lots of pieces of equipment can add value to an at-home training session.
 For climbers, the hangboard stands alone as perhaps the most effective training tool.
 Once you’ve got your setup ready to go, the training options that a good hangboard provides are endless.

 Evaluate Your Abilities

-First, it’s crucial to understand your current abilities, strengths, and weaknesses so that you begin your at-home training at an appropriate level.
+First, it’s crucial to understand your current abilities, strengths, and weaknesses so you begin your at-home training at an appropriate level.
 It’s better to start slowly and lean toward the conservative side of things rather than to jump in too quickly, train too hard, and injure a finger or a shoulder in the process.